 This section explains the need for post-stratification for weighting the sampling frame to the target universe and the weighting strategy.
-We use the term post-stratification because the stratification was performed after sampling.
+The term post-stratification is used because the stratification was performed after the data exclusions.
 Discharge weights for national estimates were developed using the target universe as the standard.
 Although we calculated discharge-level weights for the NRD, we did not calculate hospital-level weights.
 The NRD is not designed to support hospital-specific analyses.
 The NRD was a 100 percent sample of discharges, not hospital; hospital weights were not applicable.